 Child Support: Paying and Receiving it in Texas

-The State of Texas does not view child support as anything other than money that goes towards providing for the basic needs of a child.
-This doesn’t mean the child support you pay or receive is supposed to fully fund your son’s baseball activities or pay for your daughter’s private school.
+The State of Texas does not view child support as anything other than money that goes towards providing for a child's basic needs.
+This doesn't mean the child support you pay or receive is supposed to fully fund your son's baseball activities or pay for your daughter's private school.
 Basic needs- shelter, clothing, food- are what child support covers.

-On the other hand, child support is not intended to be a “that’s that” payment for the non custodial parent.
-If you are the parent who will be paying child support I don’t expect that you will pay the support out to your ex spouse and then wipe your hands clean of any other support for the rest of that particular month.
-If you think that your child support payment covers ALL of the costs for your child then I can tell you (as a father of two kiddos, myself) that it does not.
+On the other hand, child support is not intended to be a "that's that" payment for the noncustodial parent.
+If you are the parent paying child support, I don't expect you to pay the help out to your ex-spouse and then wipe your hands clean of any other support for the rest of that particular month.
+If you think that your child support payment covers ALL of the costs for your child, then I can tell you (as a father of two kiddos, myself) that it does not.
 Your child support obligation is a minimum expected support figure for a monthly period.
-Most parents view their child support payments as only the beginning of what they intend to help pay each month and I hope you fall into this category as well.
+Most parents view their child support payments as only the beginning of what they intend to help pay each month, and I hope you fall into this category.

-The majority of parents who pay child support have what are called Wage Withholding Orders signed at the time of their divorce which are sent to the Attorney General’s office as well as their employer in order to have child support deducted straight from their checks as often as he or she is paid.
+The majority of parents who pay child support have Wage Withholding Orders signed at the time of their divorce, which are sent to the Attorney General's office and their employer to have child support deducted straight from their checks as often as they are paid.

 This is a good thing for each parent.
-For the parent who receives the support- if your ex spouse falls behind in payments then you can simply go online and look to the ledger provided by the Attorney General.
-It is fairly simple then to figure out how far behind your ex spouse is and what is owed to you.
-If you are the parent who is to pay the support then all responsibility to pay is taken out of your hands.
-The money is automatically paid and your ex spouse can never accuse you of not paying on time.
+For the parent who receives the support- if your ex-spouse falls behind in payments, then you can go online and look to the ledger provided by the Attorney General.
+It is relatively simple then to figure out how far behind your ex-spouse is and what is owed to you.
+If you are the parent to pay the support, then all responsibility to pay is taken out of your hands.
+The money is automatically spent, and your ex-spouse can never accuse you of not paying on time.

-If having payments go through the Attorney General’s Office are a good thing overall, then direct payments made from you to your ex spouse are a bad thing.
-For one, there is no record of the payments made and you run the risk of never getting credit for these “informal” payments.
-On the flip side, if you are supposed to be paid support and never receive it you have nothing to “prove” the payments were never made.
-You can attempt to retrieve records from your checking account but this is much tougher road to travel down than simply providing a ledger from the Attorney General’s website.
+If paying through the Attorney General's Office is a good thing overall, then direct payments made from you to your ex-spouse are a terrible thing.
+For one, there is no record of the payments made, and you run the risk of never getting credit for these "informal" payments.
+On the flip side, if you are supposed to be paid support and never receive it, you have nothing to "prove" the payments were never made.
+You can attempt to retrieve records from your checking account, but this is a much more challenging road to travel down than simply providing a ledger from the Attorney General's website.

-A subject as dense and important as child support requires more than just one blog post in my opinion.
-Part two will come tomorrow wherein a discussion of medical support and non-standard child support payments will be discussed.
+In my opinion, a subject as dense and essential as child support requires more than just one blog post.
+Part two will come tomorrow, wherein medical help and non-standard child support payments will be discussed.